-ZTD offset statistics is now available.
+ZTD offset statistics has been updated to include all of 2020 and first two months of 2021.
 Based on GNSS ZTD versus UK Metoffice global NWP ZTD.
 Monthly updates, found in the left column.

 The list of ACs and solutions has been updated

 E-GVAP and ground based GNSS meteorology, basics